intity01/sakukorosan-a01c/README.md

 ## Features

 **Pomodoro Timer**
-Focus sessions with customizable breaks
+- Focus sessions with customizable breaks
 **Task Management**
-Organize tasks with categories and priorities **Progress Tracking**
+- Organize tasks with categories and priorities **Progress Tracking**
-Visual calendar and statistics
+- Visual statistics
-**Desktop Notifications**
-Native Windows notifications
 **Keyboard Shortcuts**
-Full keyboard navigation
+- Full keyboard navigation
 **Beautiful UI**
-Modern design with smooth animations
+- Modern design with smooth animations
 **Local Storage**
-All data stays on your device
+- All data stays on your device
 **Multi-language**
-English, Thai, Japanese
+- English, Thai, Japanese

 ---

 ## Privacy

-SakuDoko respects your privacy:
+- SakuDoko respects your privacy:
-No data collection
+- No data collection
-No internet connection required
+- No internet connection required
-All data stored locally on your device
+- All data stored locally on your device
-No tracking or analytics
+- No tracking or analytics

 See [PRIVACY_POLICY.md](PRIVACY_POLICY.md) for details.